State Capture And SARS Administration: Understanding More Of The Corruption

-Eusebius spoke to Tisoblack star specialist reporter, Karyn Maughan and investigative journalist at Scorpio Pauli Van Wyk about what the latest insights and facts are that we have learned from the commissions of inquiry into state capture and into the administration of SARS
+Eusebius spoke to Financial Mail deputy editor Sikonathi Mantshantsha and investigative journalist at Scorpio Pauli Van Wyk about what the latest insights and facts are that we have learned from the commissions of inquiry into state capture and into the administration of SARS

 Clement speaks to the MEC for Health in Gauteng and the Nurses Indaba's Lerato Mthunzi about the suspension of the Tembisa hospital CEO following the Health Ombuds report on the death of Shonisani Lethole.LISTEN TO PODCAST